kiro7shiro/monkey-coder/ABOUT.md

 ## Normalized
 Reperesents normalized training data.
 Usally neural networks only process input values between 0 and 1.
 For that any human readable input has to be converted.
 This class provides an interface for setting up such conversion.

+### Normalized data in monkey coder
+In this program we took human readable strings as the input.
+For converting those strings into numbers we use the ascii table.
+Therefore we define the input scale between 32 and 127.
+As this range represents the readable charaters in the table.
+An input of 32 would be zero and an input of 127 would be one.